flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Parameter Manager
 """""""""""""""""

-Parameter manager consists of Gain tuning and advanced settings.
+Parameter manager consists of Gain tuning and Advanced settings.

 **Basic**

 These are the gains that are mostly used and require to be tuned depending upon the attitude control response of the autopilot.